EricChiquitoG/NegotiationEngine/README.md

 [Digiprime](https://www.digiprime.eu/) is an EU project for the circular economy.
 This project is part of it and offers the ability to perform negotiations and contract signing between different parties.

 This work is an addition to the work alread performed in [Negotiation Engine](https://github.com/EricChiquitoG/NegotiationEngine), which we have forked and added our additions.
 As this is used by the related [Digiprime](https://github.com/norlen/NegotiationEngine) project, our additions have mainly been to support the functionality required there.
-Some of these include retreiving a more complete set of information for both auctions and negotations and contract handling.
+Some of these include retreiving a more complete set of information for both auctions and negotiations and contract handling.

 All our additions have been contained inside the `API PILOT 1` project.
 For a more complete view of the project, view the original README located at [Negotiation Engine](https://github.com/EricChiquitoG/NegotiationEngine)